 When someone once made a list of ’50+ things only a Proud Mallu will understand’, the first in the list was a photo of Mohanlal with the caption – ‘This man is part of your daily life.
 Literally’.
 That just sums it up.
 From a career that has entertained us for over 36 years, here’s a look back at some of the actor’s magical acting moments – my most favorite ones.

 16. COMPANY – The interrogation Scene

-Ram Gopal Varma had watched only one movie (Vandanam) of Mohanlal before but still rightly chose the actor for his Srinivasan IPS in Company.
+Ram Gopal Varma had watched only one movie (Vandanam) of Mohanlal before.
+But he still rightly chose the actor for his Srinivasan IPS in Company.
 Mohanlal’s composed and dignified persona fitted the character to a T and you would forget the fact that the actor did not have much command over the language.
 The result was his best portrayal of a police officer ever.
-A particularly memorable scene is one where Ajay Devgan and his gang is brought for interrogation in his office and where Mohanlal just plays with a tiny showpiece in his hand while keeping everyone on their toes with his questions.
+A particularly memorable scene is one where Malik(Ajay Devgan) and his gang is brought for interrogation in his office and where Mohanlal just plays with a tiny showpiece in his hand while keeping everyone on their toes with his questions.

 15. SUMMER IN BETHLEHEM – The Stunning Cameo As Niranjan